PacktPublishing/Kubernetes-in-7-Days-V-/README.md

-# Kubernetes-in-7-Days-V-
+# Kubernetes-in-7-Days
-Code repository for Kubernetes in 7 Days (V), Published By Packt
+Kubernetes in 7 Days, published by Packt